Funding Sources for Businesses Affected by COVID-19

 To assure safe and healthy working conditions, OSHA has created policies to keep employees safe during this public health crisis.
 Policies on workplace sanitation can be found on page 18 of its Guidance on Preparing Workplaces for COVID-19 handbook.

 In addition to the recommended federal protocols, federal and Department of Health testing locations are located in Orange County.
 For criteria and more information, please visit the main page of www.ocfl.net/Coronavirus.

-Benefits from this program, formerly known as “unemployment compensation,” can be filed online using the Florida Department of Economic Opportunity portal.
+Reemployment assistance benefits, formerly known as unemployment compensation, can be mailed in or filed online using the Florida Department of Economic Opportunity portal.
 Reemployment Assistance provides temporary wage replacement (unemployment insurance) benefits to eligible individuals who are out of work through no fault of their own.